joelmoxley/founder-playbook/IV. Team + Execution/06 - Ops - Finance + Accounting/01 - EoE - P&L/md/01 - MIT Energy Ventures - Financial Template - Corp..xls.md

-This example spreadsheet developed by Charlie Tillett at MIT provides a template for companies to list and track financial details for functions like sales, product development and deployment (capex, and opex), staffing, and profit and loss statements.
+This example spreadsheet developed by Charlie Tillett provides a template for companies to list and track financial details for functions like sales, product development and deployment (capex, and opex), staffing, and profit and loss statements.

 Credit: [Created by Charlie Tillett for MIT ](http://www.nutsandbolts.mit.edu)